7 Vital Things to Teach our Kids about Jobs and Social Media

 Let me put it to you another way, again in terms of someone looking to get a job:

-If you look like someone who goes through a regular cycle of extreme mania to emotional basket case, and back again like clockwork, what does that say about you to others?
+If you look like someone who goes through a regular cycle of extreme mania to an emotional basket case, and back again like clockwork, what does that say about you to others?
 Is it an accurate picture?
 Or how about relationships with significant others?
 If you and your boyfriend/girlfriend/fiance/spouse are constantly on the outs then back in love again, you’re not just potentially affecting how others see you but also how others see the other person.

 If this regularly occurring drama was all someone knew of you, would they get an accurate picture?